All Articles/

 According to entomologists at NC State University, a single female and her descendants can theoretically produce over 300,000 individuals in one year under ideal conditions.
 Real-world numbers are lower due to mortality, but populations of several thousand per household are commonly documented in heavy infestations.

-This reproductive speed is precisely why a "wait and see" approach never works with German cockroaches.
+This reproductive speed is why a "wait and see" approach never works with German cockroaches.
 Every day without treatment means exponentially more roaches breeding in your walls and cabinets.

 Where Each Life Stage Hides